Frequency: Once a month for 12 months (in addition to standard weekly DBT groups)

 These are additional skills that are covered more fully than in standard DBT.
 By the end of the group, clients will have learned specific skills to help them to decrease their problem behaviors.

 This group would be helpful for anyone currently in DBT who continues to struggle with controlling certain behaviors.

 The group would especially be helpful for those with:

 If interested, clients should speak to their Individual Therapist about a referral or discuss this in their DBT intake.
-This group is appropriate for adults with substance use concerns as well as other types of addiction behaviors.

 Gregory Pratt, MSW, LISW-S has worked in the Mental Health Field in the Greater Cincinnati area for over eleven years.
 He graduated from Thomas More College with a BA in Psychology and from the University of Kentucky with a Master’s Degree in Social Work (MSW).
 He has worked with individuals and families struggling with a wide range of concerns and specific needs, including individuals with both mental health and substance use struggles...
 Continue Reading